lwasser/geo-python/README.md

 The tutorial above will provide you with more detailed setup instructions.
 But here are the cliff notes:

+To begin make sure ou have a `conda` python distribution installed.
+I suggest that you use `miniconda` as specified int he tutorial above.

+Next, install mamba.
+Mamba will be the resolver for installing your environment.
+It is much faster than conda!

+`$ conda install -c conda-forge mamba`

-To begin, install the environment using:
+Finally, install the environment using:

-`conda env create -f environment.yml`
+`mamba env create -f environment.yml`

 This will take a bit of time to run.